Kathleen Best: Later life

-On 12 February 1951, Best became the founding Director of the Australian Women's Army Corps, which was shortly after given the designation "Royal".
-In September 1952 she reached the rank of honorary colonel and four years later, in 1956, appointed Officer of the Order of the British Empire.
-In 1954 Best became chairman of the Red Cross Button Day committee in Melbourne.
-Despite her achievements Best has been described as a modest woman with an engaging sense of humour.
-Those who served under her considered Best an inspiring leader who ruled with a firm hand, but who also treated her subordinates with fairness.
+On 12 February 1951, Best became the founding director of the Australian Women's Army Corps, which was shortly after given the designation "Royal".
+In September 1952 she reached the rank of honorary colonel, and four years later, in 1956, was appointed Officer of the Order of the British Empire.
+In 1954, she became chairman of the Red Cross Button Day committee in Melbourne.

+Despite her achievements, Best has been described as a modest woman with an engaging sense of humour.
+Those who served under her considered her an inspiring leader who ruled with a firm hand, but who treated her subordinates with fairness.
 A memorial gateway commemorating her service was constructed at the entrance to the WRAAC School at George's Heights in Sydney, Australia.

 Death

 Best became ill and died of melanomatosis on 15 November 1957, aged 47, at Epworth Hospital in Richmond, Melbourne.
+She was buried at Fawkner Cemetery, Victoria.